TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/AccessPrivileges.rst

 access, page permissions need to be set correctly.

-It is always a good approach to set these permissions on a group level (for example use a group such as "editors"), so you can simply create a new user and assign this user to the appropriate group.
-It is not necessary to update the access privileges for every user if you want to adjust something in the future – simply update the group's permissions instead.
+It is always a good approach to set these permissions on a group level (for example use a group such as "editors"), so you can create a new user and assign this user to the appropriate group.
+It is not necessary to update the access privileges for every user if you want to adjust something in the future – update the group's permissions instead.

 When creating a new user, do not use generic user names such as